Amphibious helicopter

 An amphibious helicopter is a helicopter that is intended to land on and take off from both land and water.
 Amphibious helicopters are used for a variety of specialized purposes including air-sea rescue, marine salvage and oceanography, in addition to other tasks that can be accomplished with any non-amphibious helicopter.
 An amphibious helicopter can be designed with a waterproof or water-resistant hull like a flying boat or it can be fitted with utility floats in the same manner as a floatplane.

 Development

 Helicopters have taken a primary role in air-sea rescue since their introduction in the 1940s.
-Helicopters can fly in rougher weather than fixed-wing aircraft, and they can deliver injured passengers directly to hospitals or other emergency facilities.
+Helicopters can fly in rougher weather than fixed-wing aircraft, have the advantage of VTOL, and can deliver injured passengers directly to hospitals or other emergency facilities (requiring no runway or airport).
 A practical amphibious helicopter first appeared in 1941 and the water-landing feature soon proved its worth.
 Non-amphibious helicopters were required to hover above the scene of a water accident and utilize a hoist but amphibious helicopters were capable of setting down on the water to effect a rescue more directly.